ACaliz1/Ford-landing-page/README.md

 ## Purpose

 This project was developed solely for the purpose of practicing and improving my skills in web development.
-As a student of Web Application Development (DAW), this project serves as a hands-on exercise in HTML, CSS, and JavaScript.
+As a student of Web Application Development (DAW), this project serves as a hands-on exercise in HTML, CSS, and JavaScript.ç

+## Disclaimer

+This project is a personal exercise created solely for the purpose of practicing web development skills.
+It is not affiliated with or endorsed by Ford Motor Company.
+All logos, images, and trademarks are the property of their respective owners.

 ## Contributing